junxit/us-congress-bills-119/metadata.md

 - 2025-11-20 — On agreeing to the resolution Agreed to without objection. (text: CR H4851)
 - 2025-11-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection. (text: CR H4851)
 - 2025-12-01 — Received in the Senate.
+- 2025-12-04 — Message on Senate action sent to the House.
+- 2025-12-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2025-12-04 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S8517)